 All questions regarding the admissions process, applications and double/joint degrees should also be directed to Student Services Coordinator, Sara Rodock (email, or 608-262-9926).

 Below is an overview of the curriculum requirements for the Entomology MS and PhD degrees.
-For a more comprehensive listing of the degree requirements please visit the degree requirements and forms page.
+For a more comprehensive listing of the degree requirements please visit the handbooks and forms page.

 - Entomology 302 Introduction to Entomology, or equivalent

 - Entomology 601 Seminar in Methods of Scientific Oral Presentations

 - At least two additional courses in Entomology with a total of 6 or more credits.
 The selected courses must include more than one subdiscipline of entomology as defined by the department (suborganismal, organismal and applied entomology).